axibase/atsd-use-cases/tutorials/workshop/performance.md

 ## The Formatters Used by ATSD

 ATSD uses different date parsing and formatting libraries to cover all use cases.
-The following table clarifies which ATSD subsystem uses which date formatting library.
+The following table clarifies which date formatting libraries are used by each ATSD subsystem.

 **ATSD Subsystem** | **Date Formatter**
 -----|-----
-Data API | `joda.time` for parsing, custom formatter for printing SQL | `Apache Commons`
+Data API | `joda.time` to parse, custom formatter to print.
+SQL | `Apache Commons`
 Rule Engine | `joda.time`
 Forecasts | `SimpleDateFormat`
 CSV Parser | `SimpleDateFormat`
 User Interface | `SimpleDateFormat`

-Each formatter supports different patterns, hence all of them need to be documented with the differences among them emphasized.
+Each formatter supports different patterns, hence all of them need to be documented, with the differences among them emphasized.

-## New at the Zoo: ATSD `DatetimeProcessor`
+## ATSD `DatetimeProcessor`

-The introduction of yet-another-date-formatter is dictated by the desire to improve maintainability by reducing the number of supported libraries, date patterns, documentation notes.
+The introduction of a new date formatter is to improve overall maintainability by reducing the number of supported libraries, date patterns, documentation notes.
 After analyzing common use cases, the following API was created.

 ```java